alekangelov/vexillum/README.md

 - Fast and lightweight: Designed for performance and minimal resource usage.

 ## How to use
 You can self host it right now by following the instructions in the [installation guide](docs/installation.md).
+We might set up a hosted version in the future.

+## Contributing
+We welcome contributions!
+Please see our [contributing guide](CONTRIBUTING.md) for more information.

+## License

+Vexillum is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.